submit a dental supplementary insurance cost estimate

 • Providing your correct insurance number and contact details.

-Leverage expert knowledge: Legal aspects and pitfalls
+Using expert knowledge: legal aspects and pitfalls

-After the treatment: Submit the invoice correctly
+After treatment: Submit your invoice correctly

-Checklist for submitting your invoice:
+Checklist for submitting an invoice:

 2. Copy of the approved treatment and cost plan (if not already submitted).

-4. Your insurance number and bank account details.
+4. Your insurance number and bank details.

-With these documents, you ensure prompt processing.
+With these documents, you can ensure prompt processing.

 FAQ